-Grants are awarded to students who are residents of Kansas and have graduated from a high school accredited by the State Board of Education or who have received general educational development (GED) credentials issued by the Kansas Board of Regents, or have graduated from a home school program or a non-accredited private secondary school as defined and authorized pursuant to K.S.A.
-72-53,100 et seq.
-Students must be enrolled in or have been accepted for admission to an eligible career technical education program operated by a designated Kansas educational institution that has been identified as offering a technical certificate or associate of applied science degree program in a high cost, high demand or critical industry field.
-Designated Kansas educational institutions include technical colleges, community colleges, and public four-year colleges that award associate of applied science degrees; and Washburn Institute of Technology.
-Only technical certificate and associate of applied science degree programs are included among the eligible programs.
+Grants are awarded to students who are residents of Kansas and have graduated from a high school accredited by the State Board of Education, received a high school equivalency credential, or have graduated from a home school program or a non-accredited private secondary school.
+Students must be enrolled in or have been accepted for admission to an eligible career technical education program operated by a designated Kansas educational institution that has been identified as offering a technical certificate or associate of applied science degree program in a high cost, high demand, or critical industry field.
+Designated Kansas educational institutions include technical colleges, community colleges, and public four-year institutions that award associate of applied science degree programs are included among the eligible programs.
 Students may be enrolled either part-time or full-time in their program of study.
 Awards for part-time students are pro-rated.